 Plus, here are some neighborhoods you might want to avoid:

 - Leon XIII

 - El Infiernillo

-How Safe Is Costa Rica for LGBTQ Travelers?
+Is Costa Rica Safe for LGBTQ+ Travelers?

 Costa Rica Travel Advisory

 No matter when you’re planning a trip to Costa Rica, every tourist must go through the Costa Rica Travel Advisory page.
 Here, you will learn several things to make your experience safe and comfortable in this country.

 - Read the COVID-19 web page on the US Embassy’s website

 - Join the Smart Traveler Enrollment Program for alerts and to make it easier for you to be found in an emergency